 - Open HAZER notification settings – you’ll need to specify Telegram User ID for each type of notification.

-- Enable “Telegram” bot option.
+- Enable the “Telegram” bot option.

 - Enter Telegram chat ID in the corresponding field.